kuzzleio/kuzzle-how-to/massive-data-import/README.md

 docker-compose up
 ```

 Then in another terminal we are going to subscribe to a room with [geoBoundingBox](https://docs.kuzzle.io/kuzzle-dsl/terms/geo-bounding-box/) corresponding to the Time Square area.
-We will receive a notification each time a new document corresponds to a passenger dropped in this area.
+We will receive a notification each time a new document corresponds to a passenger being dropped off in this area.

 ```bash
 docker-compose exec kuzzle node /scripts/subscribe.js